-▶ Lemma 9.
-FCP PLANAR 3SAT is Σ_2^P -complete.
+Lemma 9 FCP PLANAR 3SAT is Σ_2^P -complete.

-Proof.
-The reduction is from UQ3SAT.
-We use the reduction from [4] showing PLANAR 3SAT is NP-complete.
-The only change is that we introduce clauses to form an assign gadget as shown in Figure 3.
+Proof: The reduction is from UQ3SAT.
+We use the reduction from [6] showing Planar 3SAT is NP-complete.
+The only change is that we introduce clauses to form an assign gadget as shown in Figure 2.
 The assign gadget guarantees variables with existential quantifiers in UQ3SAT are given clues.
+Specifically, on instances of UQ3SAT that admit a solution, there is a unique assignment of the variables in the gadget that produce a valid solution.
+If UQ3SAT is not satisfiable, on the other hand, then no assignment of the variables in the assign gadget will make it satisfiable.